 Risch also appreciates that Gate City Bank makes work enjoyable.
 Whether it’s celebrating fun days with treats and unique themes or enjoying the welcoming physical atmosphere that’s designed to spark conversation and collaboration, it’s important for team members to feel happy and connected.

 Work-life balance is also very important at Gate City Bank, which is something Risch has come to appreciate quite a bit, definitely following her diagnosis, and especially in recent years.
 She worked part time briefly after getting out of the hospital.
-And while she’s based out of downtown Fargo, ND, since the pandemic hit in 2020, she’s been able to work from home.
+And while she’s based out of downtown Fargo, since the COVID-19 pandemic hit in 2020, she’s been able to work from home.
 That flexibility has meant everything.